csev1755/python-nabot-mebo2/README.md

 Object detection allows the robot to analyze images and detect objects using a neural network.

-You can try out this funcitonality by running:
+You can try out this functionality by running:

 ```
 python3 object_detector.py